 As graduate students approach the end of their academic programs and the final semester of matriculation, they must make formal application to graduate.
 No degrees will be conferred until the application to graduate has been finalized.

 Graduate students and program directors should refer to the following graduation requirements as published in the Graduate Bulletin for a complete list of instructions and a graduation checklist.

 The M.H.A. curricular sequence of the M.H.A./M.D. degree is shown below.
-Students take a total of 43 credit hours of M.H.A. course work that includes a three-credit hour internship.
+Students take a total of 43 credit hours of M.H.A. course work, which includes a three-credit hour internship.

 |HADM 602||Health System Organization, Financing and Performance||3|